-Perth Stadium and the WACA will host matches at the ICC World T20 2020.
+Perth Stadium and the WACA will host matches at the ICC T20 World Cup 2020.

 Perth is Australia's only capital city where you can enjoy the beach lifestyle, relax in natural bushland, sample world-class local wines and watch an ocean sunset within just 30 minutes of the city.
 It's also the sunniest state capital, averaging 3,000 hours of sunshine per year and boasting a string of 19 beautifully clean and uncrowded beaches.